by Texas Homesteader ~

 It started out innocently enough, I casually mentioned I’d like to try a grocery no-spend challenge for the entire month of February.
 RancherMan, only half-listening, agreed. (it’s so much easier when everyone commits!)

-But other than that grocery-buying exception we’re trying for no bread purchases, no milk, no fresh fruit, even seasonings are off the table.
+But other than that grocery-buying exception we’re trying for buying no food at all.
+No bread purchases, no milk, no fresh fruit, even seasonings are off the table.
 (OMGosh, see how clever I phrased that??
 Oh yeah folks, I’ll be here all week – be sure to tip your waitresses!)

 Anyway, RancherMan’s all gung-ho right now.
 But we’ll see how enthusiastic he remains toward the end of the month when we’re out of some of the things we’re really spoiled to.
 Things like butter, milk, peanut butter, etc. Here’s how our challenge went for the very first week:

 30-Day Grocery No-Spend Challenge Started